How to score band 9 in IELTS listening

 The test lasts around 30 minutes.
 You then have 10 minutes, in the end, to transfer all your answers to your answer sheet.
 You hear each listening extract just once.
 It's no surprise to learn that very few IELTS candidates score 9 in listening or in any part of the test.

-In fact, the average score in listening is around 6.5, a score which identifies the test taker as a "competent user" of the language but nowhere near the "expert" level of a band score 9.
+In fact, the average score in listening is around 6.5, a score which identifies the test taker as a "competent user" of the language but nowhere near the "expert" level of a band score of 9.
 A 6.5 means getting between 26 and 29 correct answers out of 40.
 A band score of 9 means 39 or a perfect 40 out of 40.
 Are you ready for that challenge?

-Know the test
+Score band 9 in IELTS listening: Know the test

 The first thing to notice is increasing complexity.